Contributing to Hummingbird RPMs

 See ./ci/dist_git.py --help for all available options.
 Some examples:

-• Update upstream-releases.json from Bodhi API (should be done periodically, e.g., weekly via CI):
+- Update upstream-releases.json from Bodhi API (should be done periodically, e.g., when new Fedora versions are released):

 ./ci/dist_git.py update-releases